Postgraduate Public Interest Fellowships

 - Organizational fellowships are established positions within existing organizations offered either at predetermined intervals (e.g., every one or two years) or as funding allows.
 Hundreds of organizational fellowships are available every year within non-profit organizations, agencies, as well as a handful of for-profit law firms.

-- Georgetown Partner Fellowships are opportunities designed only for Georgetown Law JD graduates from the current class year, created in partnership with a number of non-profit or local government offices in DC and around the country.
+- Organizational Fellowships for Georgetown Law are opportunities designed only for Georgetown Law JD graduates from the current class year, created in partnership with non-profit or local government offices in DC and around the country.
 These fellowships are usually one-year opportunities at organizations that rarely hire new graduates for entry-level positions and that open doors for fellows within those organizations or similar ones in the field.
-Historically, Georgetown has supported Partner Fellowships at entities such as: DC Office of the Attorney General, ACLU of Virginia, Lawyer’s Without Borders, Catholic Charities, Legal Aid of North Carolina, Environmental Working Group, Campaign Legal Center and the DC Office of Administrative Hearings.
+Historically, Georgetown has supported Organizational Fellowships at entities such as: DC Office of the Attorney General and the DC Office of Administrative Hearings.
 These fellowship applications typically open up in late January or early February.

 - Clinical teaching fellowships are short-term positions with law school clinical programs.
 Most combine public interest practice with academic study or teaching, and some offer a degree at the end of the fellowship.
 These positions are rare for new graduates and typically require 3-5 years of practice experience.